-In addition to the targeted data collection efforts outlined above, the City of Riverside Community & Economic Development Department conducted seven advertised community meetings to obtain feedback and solicit input into the needs of the community and this Consolidated Plan.
+In addition to the targeted data, collection efforts outlined above, the City of Riverside Community & Housing and Human Services Department conducted seven advertised community meetings to obtain feedback and solicit input into the needs of the community and this Consolidated Plan.
 Community meetings were held in each of the seven City Council Wards.
 The meetings included an introduction and explanation of the Consolidated Plan's purpose and the process and schedule for its completion as well as an opportunity for interested persons to comment on past activities of the Consolidated Plan programs, identify needs, and propose strategies for addressing those needs.
 Minimal public comment was received at the community meetings.
 The public comments can be seen in the Executive Summary and Citizen Participation section of this document.

-A draft of the Consolidated Plan was prepared in April 2020 and made available for public review and comment from May 1, 2020 through June 2, 2020.
-A summary of comments received and the City's responses can be found in the Citizen Participation section of this document.
+A draft of the Consolidated Plan was prepared in March 2025 and made available for public review and comment from April 7, 2025 through May 6, 2025.
+A summary of comments received, and the City's responses can be found in the Citizen Participation section of this document.
 Notice of the availability of the draft plans and the opportunity to comment on them was advertised in The Press-Enterprise as required under the City's Citizen Participation Plan.

-A public hearing was held on June 2, 2020 with the Riverside City Council and community through MS Teams regarding the Consolidated Plan, the Citizen Participation Plan, the Analysis of Impediments to Fair Housing Choice (AI), and the Annual Action Plan project/programs selection for the 2020-2021 program year.
-During the COVID-19 pandemic, the public can provide comments on the 2020-2024 Consolidated Plan through email or by calling into the public hearing.
+A public hearing was held on May 6, 2025 with the Riverside City Council and community regarding the Consolidated Plan, the Citizen Participation Plan, the Analysis of Impediments to Fair Housing Choice (AI), and the Annual Action Plan project/programs selection for the 2025-2026 program year.